Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 len(unused)

-There are several hundred rows that don’t appear in this sample, but they are not dropped altogether; when we repeat this process, they will appear in other samples.
+There are thousands of rows that don’t appear in this sample, but they are not dropped altogether – when we repeat this process, they will appear in other samples.

 def weighted_bootstrap_mean(df):